revbayes/revbayes.github.io/tutorials/timefig_simple/index.md

 {% subsection The Hawaiian Hot Spot Archipelago %}

 The Hawaiian archipelago is a system in which phylogenetic models of historical biogeography will produce much more accurate reconstructions if they incorporate change over time in paleogeography than if change in island feature is ignored.
-In this tutorial, we apply a TimeFIG model to the Hawaiian radiation of *Kadua* (26 spp. including mainland outgoups) to infer paleogeographically-informed parameter estimates for biogeographic event rates, effect rates of regional features, and ancestral areas.
+In this tutorial, we apply a TimeFIG model to the Hawaiian radiation of *Kadua* (26 spp. including non-Hawaiian outgroups) to infer paleogeographically-informed parameter estimates for biogeographic event rates, effect rates of regional features, and ancestral areas.

+The introduction to this tutorial series describes the complex palegeological history of the Hawaiian Archipelago ([link](https://revbayes.github.io/tutorials/fig_intro/#empirical-system-hawaiian-kadua)).
+Briefly, each Hawaiian island formed in the soutwest through seamount vulcanism and then drifted to the northwest with tectonic movements of the Pacific Plate.
+This creates a "conveyor belt" system, where taller but younger islands reside in the southeast while flatter but older islands extend to the northwest.
+This tutorial relies makes use of various paleogeographic measurements, such as island age, and estimates, such as paleoaltitude, to help shape biogeographic rates over time.
+For example, we might expect that terrestrial plants have higher extinction rates the oldest (barren) islands or that the plants cannot colonize islands below sea level (impossible).

 {% figure features %}
 <img src="figures/features.png" width="65%">